Terradue/doc-tep-geohazards/source/tutorials/fastvel.rst

 The product's pixel size is approximately 40 m x 40 m.

 In order to download the results, firstly select them on the Results Table and a metadata window about the file appears on the map.
-Click on the "download" button and select "GeoTiff [image/tiff]".
+Click on the "download" button and select "Product GeoTiff".
-Its corresponding png file can be downloaded selecting "Image (png) [image/png]".
+Its corresponding png file can be downloaded selecting "Image (png)".

 .. figure:: assets/tuto_fastvel_8.png